jscmp4/ChatGPT-API-explore/README.md

-# ChatGPT-TTS-API
+# ChatGPT-API

-a simple test for chatgpt TTS api
+a simple test for all the chatgpt api

 used in google colab